-Nonstop travel—with all that time spent away from family, being in different time zones and constantly on the move—can have negative impact, mentally and physically.
+Nonstop travel—with all that time spent away from family, being in different time zones and constantly on the move—can have a negative impact, mentally and physically.
 As you may have noticed over the past year, taking time away from travel can be good and may provide the opportunity to not only reflect on what matters most in our personal lives but also how having a career that requires spending so much time away from home can affect overall well-being.

 In a recent whitepaper by Amex Global Business Travel, “On the Road to Well-being,” several steps were detailed that meeting professionals—especially those working within corporations with set travel policies—can take to understand and manage the impact of business travel so that it’s less likely to impede achieving the strategic goals of the meeting.

 Gauging the impact business travel has on attendees is a case-by-case task, with some aspects having greater weight than others.
 Journey length, time zone differences and same-day travel can have varying effects yet are important variables that can impact well-being.
 “A single trip will not tell the whole story.
 To truly understand the impact of business travel on employee well-being, it’s necessary to look at the full number of trips across a year,” the whitepaper’s authors note.